sourcegraph/handbook/content/people-ops/travel.md

 > -   A teammate cannot use their team budget for individual travel.
 > -   A teammate cannot skip the winter holiday party to get a longer stay at the spring/summer company-wide event.

+Most importantly, when planning or attending any type of meetup, remember that you are representing the Sourcegraph team.
+In alignment with **[our company values](https://about.sourcegraph.com/handbook/company/values)**, we encourage a lens of inclusion in creating an equitable meetup for all teammates.

 **There are five types of company-sponsored, company-paid travel:**

  1. Company-wide travel